About Vikings Sailing Club

 The Clubhouse

 Our clubhouse is situated at Haywharf, next door to the AFM Maritime base.
 Our premises are not large but they house all our fleet and some members’ boats.
-We are still refurbishing our premises and hope to soon have a proper classroom where to hold our theory sessions and pre and post session briefings.
-We have a spacious roof on both our garages where we hope to soon hold some social events for our members.
+We are still refurbishing our premises to ensure we have a proper classroom where to hold our theory sessions and pre and post session briefings.
+We have a spacious roof on both our garages where we often hold social events for our members and annual ranking regatta presentations.

 Committee